markh-de/KiVar/README.md

 ###### Default Content Inheritance

-For each assignment target, the Content (component value or field content, respectively) specified in the Default Choice applies to all Choices that **do not provide** their own Content definition for the same assignment.
+For each Assignment target, the Content (component value or field content, respectively) specified in the Default Choice applies to all Choices that **do not provide** their own Content definition for the same Assignment.

 The following table explains Content inheritance rules using an example Choice Identifier `A` and some example Content.